jhylin/Adverse_drug_reactions/README.md

 #### **Feedback and comments**

-The dataset may still contain information that require further refinements, additions or corrections (there may be things I've missed) - feedback and/or comments are welcomed, please submit via issues in this GitHub repo.
-This also applies to the notebooks listed above.
+The dataset may still contain information that require further refinements, additions or corrections (there may be things I've missed) - feedback and/or comments are welcomed, please submit via issues/pull requests in this GitHub repo.
+This also applies to the notebooks and scripts listed above as well.

 #### **Dedication**